Associate Chartered Legal Executive

-Laura Windsor is a Chartered Legal Executive in Rothera Bray’s Wills and Probate department and is based at our Beeston office.
+Laura Windsor is an Associate Chartered Legal Executive in Rothera Bray’s Wills and Probate department and is based at our Beeston office.

 Laura can assist clients on the creation of wills, probate, estate administration and Lasting Powers of Attorney.